 Have you experimented with shooting on manual?
 Are you getting the results you want or are you struggling to make sense of it?
 Jump into the comments below and let me know.
 I always reply.

 I would love to help you take back control of your camera and learn to take amazing photos.
-Sign up for my free photography course and you’ll be well on your way.
+Sign up for my free photography course, which comes to you via weekly emails and you’ll be well on your way.

 Do you feel like your camera's not giving you the amazing photos it's supposed to?